HutchinsLab/hutchinslab.github.io/people.md

 ## Jai Potnuri
 Jai was a graduate student at the University of Wisconsin - Madison, Information School pursuing MS in Information.
 His research interest lies in Programming, Data Science, UX, and HCI.
 He loves travelling, swimming and playing Badminton.

+## Shiyi He
+Shiyi was a graduate student in the MS Information program at UW-Madison.
+Her research interests lie in Data Science, Machine Learning, Human-Computer Interaction, and Natural Language Processing.
+She interned at Lexical Intelligence, LLC.
+Shiyi completed her B.S. in Information Management and Systems at East China Normal University.

+## Samantha Wang
+Samantha was an undergraduate studying Economics with a certificate in Data Science.
+She planned to further her experience in Business Analysis/Data Science programs at graduate school.
+The goal of her study in data science was to apply advanced analytical tools and techniques to help people in need and to find practical solutions to serious issues of economic, safety, and well-being for diverse populations.
+She loves cats and one dream is to have a ragdoll cat.

+## Satvik Shukla
+Satvik was a graduate student at the University of Wisconsin- Madison, Information School pursuing an MS in Information, building on his prior degree in Information Technology(Soft Computing) from the University of Pune, India.
+He has professionally worked on multiple projects in the data sphere majorly focusing on user behavior and analysis in the demand and supply industry.
+His research interests lie in the amalgamation of Data Science, Human-Centered Computing, and Decision Science.
+He loves hiking, and working his way through every recipe in the family cookbook, and playing Soccer and Badminton.